michaelburton/trackscalpel/README.md

 # Track Scalpel

-Split an audio file based on chapter marks in a Blu-ray MPLS playlist file
+Read chapters from a Blu-ray MPLS playlist file and split audio files into tracks based on those chapters

 ## Features

 * Read and write any format supported by SoundFile/libsndfile, including WAV, W64, AIFF and FLAC among others
+* Generate a list of sample-accurate cut points to use with other tools
 * Read MPLS directly for maximum precision: MPLS timestamps are accurate to 1/45000 of a second whereas text chapter files are accurate to 1/1000s and cue sheets are accurate to 1/75s